spiral/docs/contributing.md

 ## Requiments
 * PSR-2 and PSR-4, soft width 100
-* Every method must have doc comment describing return value and parameters
+* Every method must have doc comment describing return value and parameters, see existed style
 * Test coverage of new functionality

 ## Help Needed In